PDF/A: Background

 PDF is a standard for encoding documents in an "as printed" form that is portable between systems.
 However, the suitability of a PDF file for archival preservation depends on options chosen when the PDF is created: most notably, whether to embed the necessary fonts for rendering the document; whether to use encryption; and whether to preserve additional information from the original document beyond what is needed to print it.

-PDF/A was originally a new joint activity between the Association for Suppliers of Printing, Publishing and Converting Technologies (NPES) and the Association for Information and Image Management AIIM in conjunction with Adobe to develop an international standard defining the use of the Portable Document Format (PDF) for archiving documents.
+PDF/A was originally a new joint activity between the Association for Suppliers of Printing, Publishing and Converting Technologies (NPES) and the Association for Information and Image Management (AIIM) in conjunction with Adobe to develop an international standard defining the use of the Portable Document Format (PDF) for archiving documents.
 The goal was to address the growing need to electronically archive documents in a way that would ensure preservation of their contents over an extended period of time and ensure that those documents would be able to be retrieved and rendered with a consistent and predictable result in the future.
 This need exists in a wide variety of government, industry and academic areas worldwide, including legal systems, libraries, newspapers, and regulated industries.

 Description

 The PDF/A standard does not define an archiving strategy or the goals of an archiving system.
 It identifies a "profile" for electronic documents that ensures the documents can be reproduced exactly the same way using various software in years to come.
 A key element to this reproducibility is the requirement for PDF/A documents to be 100% self-contained.
 All of the information necessary for displaying the document in the same manner is embedded in the file.
 This includes, but is not limited to, all content (text, raster images and vector graphics), fonts, and color information.
 A PDF/A document is not permitted to be reliant on information from external sources (e.g., font programs and data streams), but may include annotations (e.g., hypertext links) that link to external documents.

-Other key elements to PDF/A conformance include:
+Other elements key to PDF/A conformance include: